Digital printing – digital hub of Staffel Medien AG

 After digital color printing made great qualitative progress towards the end of the 1990s, we also decided to enter the world of digital color printing at the beginning of the new millennium, which proved to be a logical step.

-Options such as a wide variety of substrates (e.g. textured and synthetic papers, pre-prints of all kinds, carbonless paper), long formats, various inline stitching, inline completeness checks, consistently high quality, personalization and much more have become commonplace and solve both simple and complex tasks
+Options such as a wide variety of substrates (e.g. textured and synthetic papers, pre-prints of all kinds, carbonless paper), long formats, various inline stitching, inline completeness checks, consistently high quality, personalization and much more have become commonplace and solve the simple and complex tasks

 of our customers.